t8lv4/terminalCombat/README.md

 # How do you play terminalCombat ?

+download `main.swift`

+in the terminal, type

+`$ cd where/the/main.swift/file/is`

+then

+`$ swift main.swift`

-double click on the terminalCombat file. you'll be prompted to enter the name of the players.
+you'll be prompted to enter the name of the players.